What Is Psoriasis?

 Diet during psoriasis treatment

 Diet constitutes a major part of psoriasis treatment.
 One of the major foods that need to be avoided is foods that contain gluten.
-Gluten is a complex protein that is found in wheat, rye, barley, and majorly in refined flour (maida).
+Gluten is a complex protein that is found in wheat, rye, barley, and mainly in refined flour (maida).
 Go gluten-free.
 At Life Force, we recommend patients follow a gluten-free diet.
 Foods rich in gluten are known to trigger itching and scaling.
 In a small survey at Life Force, we observed that the patients who were on a gluten-free diet responded very well compared to those who were taking gluten.
 Their symptoms were eased in a shorter time as compared to those who were eating gluten.
 So, avoid eating wheat, and bakery products, and substitute them with jowar, nachni, maize, bajra, buckwheat (kuttu), and rice flour.

 Drink plenty of water which will also help prevent dryness.
 Drinking water helps in keeping the skin hydrated.
 So, have liquids depending on your choice in any form like buttermilk, coconut water, kokum sherbet (best for preventing itching), juices, soups, milkshakes, etc.